 On some occasions, yes it is.
 But not always, in fact, it’s often illogical.
 Sometimes, it’s seemingly completely the ‘wrong’ decision, defying all logic – but, hey, it’s all good because this is a learning process.

 While we mustn’t be ruled by our hearts in a business setting, we shouldn’t simply discard our feelings and base an important decision purely on logic.
 Emotions are what make us human.
 Feelings are what give us compassion and make us who we are.
-Feelings are what many a successful business person has based their greatest decisions on.
+Feelings are what many successful business people have based their greatest decisions on.

 Speaking from a personal perspective, I often base my decisions on what my gut instinct has told me, even when everything and sometimes everyone, screamed I was mad.
-In the end, it’s turned out I made the right decision, and there have been lots of great win/win situations occur as a result.
+In the end, it turned out I made the right decision, and there have been lots of great win/win situations occurring as a result.

 Does this resonate with you?
 I’d love to hear your feedback on how you make decisions.
 If you would like some tips from the Empowered Decision Making tool that I use, just inbox me, I am happy to share.